 T. J. Nevin, however, does receive accreditation by Chris Long for “a number of convict photographs” bearing his “commercial stamp “T. J. Nevin“. (p.36)

-As Chris Long says, his “belief” about Boyd was based on “an interpretation of the known facts” but the “facts” he has established are simply these: some photographic materials were listed as cargo for Port Arthur in 1873.
+The stamp Thomas J. Nevin used was not his commercial stamp, it was in fact printed for him as government contractor with the seal of the Royal Arms insignia, but Chris Long had not personally inspected it so had not understood its purport.
+As Chris Long says, his “belief” about Boyd was based on “an interpretation of the known facts” but the circumstantial “facts” he has established are simply these: some photographic materials were listed as cargo for Port Arthur in 1873.
 A photograph stand and tent were returned to Hobart on 2nd April 1874.
 Boyd’s supposed “ownership” of a stand and tent is all that Chris Long offers as argument for a Boyd attribution.
 In itself, it is indeed a slender argument.
 As unproven, in any case, it is seriously nonsensical.

 The other “fact” which Long believes is his own creation of a darkroom belonging to the Commandant, also derived from the children’s tale by the Boyd descendant.
-The “room” which the child narrator mentions in the FICTIONAL children’s tale has become a “darkroom” in Chris Long’s imagination:
+The “room” which the child narrator mentions in the FICTIONAL children’s tale has become a “darkroom” in Chris Long’s imagination.
+He says: